 Seam components may be secured either at the method or the class level, using the @Restrict annotation.
-If both a method and it's declaring class are annotated with @Restrict, the method restriction will take precendence (and the class restriction will not apply).
+If both a method and it's declaring class are annotated with @Restrict, the method restriction will take precedence (and the class restriction will not apply).
 If a method invocation fails a security check, then an exception will be thrown as per the contract for Identity.checkRestriction() (see Inline Restrictions).
+A @Restrict on just the component class itself is equivalent to adding @Restrict to each of its methods.

-An empty @Restrict implies a permission check of componentName: methodName.
+An empty @Restrict implies a permission check of componentName:methodName.
 Take for example the following component method:

 '''

 @Name("account")

 public class AccountAction {

 @Restrict public void delete() {

-// code
+...

 }

 }

 '''